SELab-2/OSOC-1/docs/prerequisites.md

 ```

 These commands are also available in IntelliJ.
 To navigate to these commands follow `Maven (top right) > Plugins > ktlint`.
+A .editorconfig file is also added to ensure everyone uses the same coding style, make sure to enable the editorconfig plugin in IntelliJ to use this!